 Second generation principal investigator of the Japanese cohorts

-Toshima (1928-2014) is a leader among the second generation of cardiovascular epidemiologists active in Japan, serving as project officer and then principal investigator for the Seven Countries Study cohorts at Ushibuka and Tanushimaru in Kyushu.
+Toshima (1928-2014) is a leader among the second generation of cardiovascular epidemiologists active in Japan, serving as a project officer and then a principal investigator for the Seven Countries Study cohorts at Ushibuka and Tanushimaru in Kyushu.

-In the 1950s, “Hiro” Toshima got his M.D. and subsequently a position as intern at Kyushu University Hospital.
+In the 1950s, “Hiro” Toshima got his M.D. and subsequently a position as an intern at Kyushu University Hospital.
 In 1963 he took a post-doctoral fellowship at the Laboratory of Physiological Hygiene in Minnesota and worked primarily in electrocardiography, but was exposed to the epidemiological pursuits going on there.

 Toshima reinvigorated the Japanese Seven Countries Study by recommencing surveys in 1977-78 with a newly established cohort representative of that period, twenty years following the baseline survey.
 He broadened the age range and included men and women in this survey, as well as adding new risk measurements.